Sitecore/Data-Exchange-Framework-Docs/data-exchange-framework/components/index.rst

 ===========================================================

 This section covers the components used to configure Data Exchange Framework.
-It also includes templates included with the Sitecore provider, which supports interacting with Sitecore data.
+It also covers templates included with the providers that are supported by Sitecore.

 .. hint::